-The closure uses v, so will capture v and make it part of the closure’s environment.
+The closure uses v, so it will capture v and make it part of the closure’s environment.
 Because thread::spawn runs this closure in a new thread, we should be able to access v inside that new thread.

-When we compile this example, however, we’ll get the following error:
+But when we compile this example, we get the following error:

 error[E0373]: closure may outlive the current function, but it borrows `v`,